Reshad-Ul-Karim/WeHeal-deploy-production/DEPLOYMENT.md

 # WeHeal Deployment Guide for Render

 ## Prerequisites
-- GitHub repository with your code
+- GitHub repository with your code (✅ Already done)
 - Render account (free tier available)
-- MongoDB Atlas database (already configured)
+- MongoDB Atlas database (✅ Already configured)
+- **IMPORTANT**: All secrets have been removed from the repository for security

 ## Deployment Steps